brentcroft/pi-cam-object-detection-service/kit/README.md

 The kit requires an appropriate Tensorflow wheel to be **already** downloaded (~62M) alongside the shell files.<br>
 See: https://github.com/lhelontra/tensorflow-on-arm/releases.

-If you do not choose **tensorflow-1.12.0-cp35-none-linux_armv7l.whl** then you must amend the file **01-build-tf-1.12-0-cp35.sh** correspondingly, since it has the following line hard-coded:
+If you do not choose **tensorflow-2.0.0-cp37-none-linux_armv7l.whl** then you must amend the file **01-build-tf-2.0.0-cp37.sh** correspondingly, since it has the following line hard-coded:

-    sudo pip3 install tensorflow-1.12.0-cp35-none-linux_armv7l.whl
+    sudo pip3 tensorflow-2.0.0-cp37-none-linux_armv7l.whl

 ## Install Tensorflow and dependencies

-Run `./01-build-tf-1.12-0-cp35.sh`

-This takes about 15-60 mins depending on network speed.

-## Install Tensorflow Object Detection and Slim

-Run `./02-build-tf-OD-cp35.sh`<br>
+Run `./01-build-tf-2.0.0-cp37.sh`

-This takes about 30-60 mins depending on network speed.
+This takes about 15-30 mins depending on network speed.

-This script downloads the full object detection archive (**models.zip** ~500M), and then unzips it to a directory named **./tfod_install**.
-It then runs the build and setup python scripts to install **object_detection**, and then **slim**.

 ![after install](home-directory.png)

-Once installed, the zip file and directory can be deleted.

 ## HTTP Server